VahidKhoddami/VahidKhoddami/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Capstone Project at MUN
+- 🔭 I’m currently working on my Capstone Project at MUN
 - 🌱 I’m currently learning Artificial Intelligence
 - 👯 I’m looking to collaborate on Machnie Learning projects
 - 💬 Ask me about software development challenges